In the previous article about WP-CLI we installed and configured the utility. We will now start using WP-CLI in earnest by installing WordPress.

 WP-CLI can take care of three of the four steps.
 The one thing you need to do manually is creating the database.
-So, for this article we will assume that you have created a database and database user and that the user has the necessary permissions.
+So, for this article we will assume that you have created a database and database user.

 The first step is to download and extract the core WordPress files.
 Before you do so, please always make sure that the directory from which you are executing the wp core download command doesn’t contain website files: